hasnaties/internRoadmap/readme.md

 ## Week 2: Introduction to React.js

+### Day 10-11: State Management with React Hooks ✔

+- Learn about React Hooks (useState, useEffect).
+- Use useState for managing local component state.
+- Utilize useEffect for side effects and data fetching.

 ### Day 8-9: Getting Started with React ✔

 - Learn what React is and why it's popular.